 In a heated pool, you can perform exercises that you can’t perform on land during the early stages of physical therapy.
 The water supports most of your body weight.

-Also, the warm water can stimulate blood flow and increase blood supply to your sore and strained muscles.
+Also, warm water can stimulate blood flow and increase blood supply to your sore and strained muscles.

 The use of water for therapeutic reasons is as old as time.
 Historical evidence suggests that ancient Egyptians bathed with essential oils and herbs, while in ancient Greece, Hippocrates recommended spring water for illnesses.